 Each year the City alternates where leaf collection will begin, on the north side or south side of the City.
 Sometimes a fair amount of leaves may remain on trees in those areas collected first.
 Crews may attempt to return to early areas but this is not always possible and residents should not plan on it.
 If you need to dispose of leaves after your collection date, please take them to the yard waste site on Chellis Street.

-Annual leaf collection: In 2012 fall leaf pickup took place October 22-November 5.
+In 2014 fall leaf pickup took place October 27-November 10.
 Leaf collection started at the south City limits and moved north.
-In 2013 leaf collection will start at the north City limits and move south.
-A schedule will be posted in the fall.
+In 2015 leaf collection will start at the north City limits and move south.
+Click here

 ALTERNATIVE FOR YARD WASTE DISPOSAL

 Advanced Disposal (formerly Veolia Environmental Services) offers Wausau residents an alternative for disposing of their yard waste.
 Residents may call Advanced Disposal at 715-359-6637 to learn the current fee and sign up for their yard waste curbside pick-up service.
 Advanced Disposal will pick up yard waste curbside from April through October (call Advanced Disposal at 715-359-6637 for dates).
 Residents must sign up and pay the fee in order to receive this service.

 - Call Advanced Disposal at 715-359-6637 and tell them you would like to participate in their yard waste curbside pick-up program.

 - Advanced Disposal will provide you with a yard waste container on wheels which will be delivered to your door.
 Do not use plastic bags.
 Simply dump your yard waste into the container.